300 Jay Street

-- Develop the necessary communication and critical thinking skills for successful careers.
+- Develop effective critical thinking skills

 Students benefit from studying in small classes under the guidance of professional, industry-oriented faculty and learning in industry-standard facilities.
 New York City is an added resource to further enhance the dynamic and diversified course offerings.
 There is an ongoing dedication to community service, and students are encouraged to volunteer their time to enrich the department, the College and the community.
 These meaningful and professionally vital opportunities include:

 Each semester, students participate in a series of culinary demonstrations.
 Current industry professionals, many of whom are alumni, share their expertise and explore trends.

 The American Culinary Federation (ACF), Big Apple Junior Chapter